ydemirki/Semantic_Segmentation_with_Satellite_Images/README.md

 # Semantic Segmentation with MSI and SAR images

 This project focuses on classifying satellite images using the Resnet50 model.
-The model has been trained to distinguish between various classes of satellite images, such as schools, airports, parks, and approximately 15 other categories.
+The model has been trained to distinguish between various classes of satellite images, such as Background, Surface Water, Road, Urban Fabric, Industrial and approximately 10 other categories.

 ## Model Training